Share on your favorite

 In Japanese culture, kanji are characters that originated from Chinese script, and the meaning of a name changes depending on the kanji characters chosen.
 A name with only one kanji variation is considered unique and rare in Japan.
 Below is the kanji representation of "Agunesu."

-亜 means "sub-, inferior, second to, asia."
+亜 means "sub-, asia, second."

-Subordinate - Used to refer to a lower level unit in the basic unit of biological classification such as phylum, class, order, family, genus, and species.
+Subordinate - A lower level unit in the basic unit of biological classification such as phylum, class, order, family, genus, and species.

-愚 means "foolish, stupid, ignorant."
+愚 means "foolish, fool, to despise."

 Unimpressive - Someone who is not very interesting or noteworthy.

-根 means "root, basis, foundation."
+根 means "root, foundation, perseverance."

 Motivation - The power to keep doing something for a long time.